ferjesusjs8/NewPCK/README.md

 # NewPCK
 ## How to generate new *SSH KEY* for a new computer

+*NOTE!
+Windows users: use PowerShell Admin for a best solution

 #### 1. ```git config --global user.name "username_xpto"```

 #### 2. ```git config --global user.email "email_xpto@provider_xpto.com"```